tgspkd/AboutMe/exp.md

 **I graduated from University High School in Normal, IL in 2020 and am pursuing a B.S. degree in IT at Unversity of Columbia, Missouri.
 My programming experience mostly consists of Java and some Python, HTML, JS, and Markdown.**

-*Here is a program I wrote in Java to solve the Tower of Hanoi puzzle, not including the **Runner** class:*
+*Here is a program I wrote in Java to solve the Tower of Hanoi puzzle, not including the **Runner** class.*

 ---
 ```